 The #NotJustMyWork was a campaign to draw attention to the myriad ways in which universal human rights apply to sex workers.
 Sex workers are organizing to claim and advance their rights as workers, as citizens entitled to social benefits, as part of the feminist movement, and as people entitled to a life of respect and non-discrimination.
 CREA in partnership with the All India Network of Sex Workers (AINSW) launched this campaign to suspend judgment around sex workers.

 Shifting discourse does not happen overnight.
 We have to challenge ourselves to suspend judgment and be reflective within our own feminist organizing.
 CREA launched the Suspend Judgment campaign in 2016 to enable all of us to think and act differently.

-Suspend Judgment features 14 unique parchas (Hindi for political leaflets) at the intersection of sexuality, gender and rights.
+Suspend Judgment features 14 unique parchas (political leaflets) at the intersection of sexuality, gender and rights.
 Inspired by the movement traditions of the Global South, CREA imagined Suspend Judgment as a mini-movement within itself engaging feminists to think and act intersectionally and to reflect critically on deeply rooted assumptions that hinder inclusivity.
 The 14 parchas feature feminist perspectives across movements from sex workers’ rights, pleasure and consent, intersex rights, abortion stigma, anti-trafficking, bodily integrity, disability and sexuality and more.
 To see our entire Suspend Judgment parcha collection click here.